hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 	For example: `mkdir /var/lib/ceph/osd/ceph-0`

-	The following example displays the commands ran in the script to create 13 directory matching the `osd` deamon
+	The following example displays the commands ran in the script to create 13 directories matching the `osd` deamon

 		#!/bin/bash